wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 1, Install Vscode and IntelliJ extensions for formatting YAML files.
    To indent multiple lines at a time.

+   <a name="ReplicaSets"></a>

 1. Declare ReplicaSet

+   ReplicaSets enable deployment of several pods, and check their status as a single unit (replicas).

    <pre>apiVersion: v1
 kind: ReplicaSet